blablatov/scada4sensors2mssql/README.md

 ### EN

+Demo packages for writing data to MSSQL table per transaction.
-Demo module `sensors2mssql` via module `mssqldsn` generates DSN to connect to the database, calls MSSQL module `smssqlinsert` to write data to the table per transaction.
+The `sensors2mssql` module, using the `mssqldsn` module, forms a DSN for connecting to the database, next calls the `smssqlinsert` module to write data.

 To check, run the [main4sensors](https://github.com/blablatov/scada4modbus2sensors.git) module, create a request from the browser line: